Celdama/notes-app/README.md

 _ into a real JS array.
 \*/

+/\*\*
+_ Challenge:
+_ Lazily initialize our `notes` state so it doesn't
+_ reach into localStorage on every single re-render
+_ of the App component
+\*/

 ## Add note summary titles

+    /**
+     * Challenge: Try to figure out a way to display only the
+     * first line of note.body as the note summary in the
+     * sidebar.
+     *
+     * Hint 1: note.body has "invisible" newline characters
+     * in the text every time there's a new line shown.
+E.g.
+     * the text in Note 1 is:
+     * "# Note summary\n\nBeginning of the note"
+     *
+     * Hint 2: See if you can split the string into an array
+     * using the "\n" newline character as the divider */

 ## Move modifier notes to the top of the list